 Co-Founder and CEO of Donut, Dan Manian, says, "The biggest myth about company culture is the idea that leaders can think about it later, as if it's something you can decide when you want to decide it".

-If you have a team that's comprised of remote workers, company culture needs to be much more intentional.
+If you have a remote team, there are certainly pros and cons of employees working from home.
+For one, company culture needs to be more intentional.
 The ways remote teams get to know one another and collaborate are different than they'd be if everyone worked together in the same office.
 Luckily, there are remote culture tools and resources that can be used when team members aren't able to get together in-person.
 Remote leaders and managers need to remember that transparency is key for employees to have the information they need to work independently and feel engaged with their work.